Research Methodology and Target Groups

 The most critical stage of development is childhood, as it shapes our mental resilience and determines how we deal with challenges later in life.
 Depression has become a common occurrence amongst children in Asia who are overwhelmed by the stress of academic rigour and family expectations.

-The NMSC will develop and test resilience building programmes for adolescents and young people to equip children with emotional mastery and social intelligence.
-The research can provide an important basis for planning nation-wide programmes to enhance the quality of precious human resources for development in Singapore.
+The Centre will develop and test resilience building programmes for adolescents and young adults to equip them with emotional mastery and social intelligence.
+The research can provide an important basis for planning nation-wide programmes to enhance the quality of precious human resources in Singapore.

 Students and Professionals: